cirobarone/run_analysis/README.md

 This project contains one R script, run_analysis.R, which will calculate means per activity, per subject of the mean and Standard deviation of the Human Activity Recognition Using Smartphones Dataset Version 1.0 [1].
 This dataset should be downloaded and extracted directly into the data directory.

-Once executed, the resulting dataset maybe found at tidy_data.txt
+Once executed, the resulting dataset maybe found at tidy.txt

 For futher details, refer to CookBook.md